 I started writing a post back on March 9, 2017.
-The title was Boxes, Boxes, and More Boxes Have Taken Over My Life! .
-That title still applies, however that no longer seems like a big deal.
+The title was Boxes, Boxes, and More Boxes Have Taken Over My Life!
+That title still applies, however, that no longer seems like a big deal.
 That post will be published later.
-Life has a way of throwing you a huge curve ball.
+Life has a way of throwing you a huge curveball.
 Sometimes it is nothing major and easily taken care of with some work.
 Other times, it is absolutely devastating.
 I was recently thrown one that I will never forget.
 I'm dealing with the grief.

 (I apologize in advance.
-Not only is this long, it may be disturbing to some.
+Not only is this long, but it may also be disturbing to some.
 It is hard to write, but for some reason I have to.)

 I was there the night before.
 There was still quite a bit to do.
 I asked my mom to concentrate on getting the small random things still sitting around on the dressers, tables, etc. taken care of so that when the movers arrived the next morning they could get to the big stuff.
 I arrived on Tuesday morning at approximately 9:15.
 My mom was wired, but said that she was tired.
 This was not unusual.
 She said this at least 12 times a day each and every day.
 She said that she had been up all night moving boxes.
 She told me that she had packed up the old 27″ tube TV by herself.
 I was like “What???
 Why would you do that?
 That TV did not need to be packed.
 I could have helped move it.
 The movers could have moved it without it being put in a box.”
 But, she had already done it.
 The movers arrived a few minutes later and we got to work.
 I organized boxes, packed things that were still sitting around, and tried to maintain order.
 My mom and I were doing our usual fussing at each other.
 It was how we communicated.
 It was taking a while for the movers to get everything going because the elevator was out.
 By noon, they had moved approximately half of her stuff onto the moving truck.